 For many organizations, the transition to the cloud for data storage is inevitable.

-Whether you’re shifting operations entirely to a cloud environment, or modernizing your systems using cloud-based applications, it’s important that you choose the best cloud computing platform with the best cloud security for your compliance program.
+Whether shifting operations entirely to a cloud environment or modernizing your systems using cloud-based applications, you must choose the best cloud computing platform with the best cloud security for your compliance program.

-And cloud computing is no less vulnerable to security risks than an on-premises data center.
-For this reason, it is important that you use a cloud service provider (CSP) that provides the best security to fit your needs.
+Cloud computing is less vulnerable to security risks than an on-premises data center.
+For this reason, you must use a Cloud Service Provider (CSP) that provides the best security to fit your needs.

 Learn more about cloud computing security challenges and considerations here.